 Turn the page to 2015 and the Alabama Theatre remains at the forefront of entertainment venues on the East Coast with Gaylord Entertainment continuing to produce their signature shows ONE The Show and The South's Grandest Christmas Show.
 The Guest Artist Concert Series also brings in top touring acts once a week like Alabama, Vince Gill, Josh Turner, Engelbert Humperdinck, Temptations & Four Tops and many more.
 The Theatre was recently nominated for the Country Music Association's Venue of the Year award.

 Planning for each year's shows begins many months prior to the grand opening before a live audience.
 Creative direction is set first with the goal of making the new year's show fresh and exciting for returning patrons by introducing new songs, scenic elements, costumes and performers.
 Next, writers, choreographers, music directors and technical experts develop the new show and prepare for rehearsals and scenic implementation.
 Extensive rehearsals follow involving the singers, dancers and band learning the new show under the direction of the production team.
 Even the technical crew is integral to the rehearsal process since they must perfect the flow of the show backstage.
 The Alabama Theatre shows remain on the cutting edge of entertainment technology by adding new scenic, video and sound elements to the 2015 shows.

-We're very proud of our latest award because the people voted us the Best Live Entertainment Theatre in Myrtle Beach.
-We work hard to make both signature shows - ONE The New Show and The South's Grandest Christmas Show a special entertainment experience for all our visitors to the theatre.
+The Alabama Theatre is proud to have been voted the Best Live Entertainment Theatre in Myrtle Beach by both visitors and locals numerous times.
+The Theatre works very hard to make sure both our signature shows, ONE The Show and The South's Grandest Christmas Show, are special entertainment experiences for all our visitors.